moneroexamples/openmonero/README.md

  Time library used in Open Monero stores there time zone offsets database that it uses.
  - edit `config/confing.js` file with your settings.
 Especially set `frontend-url` and `database` connection details.
- - set `apiUrl` in `html\js\config.js` and `testnet` flag.
+ - set `apiUrl` in `html\js\config.js` and `nettype` option.
 Last slash `/` in `apiUrl` is important.
- If running backend for testnet network, frontend `testnet` flag must be set to `true`.
+ If running backend for testnet or stagenet networks, frontend `nettype` must be set to
+ 1 - TESTNET or 2 - STAGENET.
+0 is for MAINNET.
  For mainnet, it is set to `false`.
  - make sure monero daemon is running and fully sync.
-If using testnet network, use daemon with testnet flag!
+If using testnet or stagenet networks, use monero daemon with `--testnet` or `--stagenet` flags!

 To start for mainnet: